-- Once approved, there is a comprehensive programme of ongoing training and development available; starting with mandatory courses that all foster parents will receive. - These include more specific training in safeguarding, emergency first aid, medication and health care, health and safety in the home, PRICE (protecting rights in a caring environment) training, recording and reporting training, equality, diversity and inclusion training, and safer caring.
+Once approved, there is a comprehensive programme of ongoing training and development available; starting with mandatory courses that all foster parents will receive.
+These include more specific training in safeguarding, emergency first aid, medication and health care, health and safety in the home, managing challenging behaviour and safer caring.